 Our services are both physical and virtual.
 Most of the PTRC resources are available on the open web.
 Most times there is no reason to come to the PTRC.
 Your questions and orientation can be delivered by email or phone.

 Pub EAST and PubWEST have been decomissioned as of summer 2022.
 They were the platforms offered only in the Public Search Facility and PTRCs.
 They were internal U.S. Patent and Trademark Office databases for use by USPTO patent examiners.
-These systems are generally for professional searchers, patent attorneys and agents.
+These systems were generally for professional searchers, patent attorneys and agents.
 Both PubEAST and the former open web patent search engines have been replaced by Patent Public Search.

 The Patent Public Search tool is a new web-based patent search application that will replace internal legacy search tools PubEast and PubWest and external legacy search tools PatFT and AppFT.
 Patent Public Search has two user selectable modern interfaces that provide enhanced access to prior art.
 The new, powerful, and flexible capabilities of the application will improve the overall patent searching process.